IMDEANetworksWNG/MISO/Installation and start up.md

 * UHD 3.14.0 (check your version by typing uhd_usrp_probe --version)
 * gr-ettus
 * Xilinx Vivado Vivado HLS 2017.4
-* Python 2
+* Python 2.7

 ## Installing Xilinx Vivado HLS 2017.4
 Assuming you already have Ubuntu 18.04 installed the next is to install Xilinx Vivado, but first read carefully the **important previous steps below**.

 ### Previous steps
-* #### **Set the sheel**
+* #### **Set the shell**
-In Ubuntu it is recommended to set the sheel to `bash` by running the following commands in the terminal.
+In Ubuntu it is recommended to set the shell to `bash` by running the following commands in the terminal.
 Choose `No` when prompted by the first command and the second command will validate the that bash will be used.
 ~~~
 sudo dpkg-reconfigure dash
 ll /bin/sh